The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 People who used them loved them.
 Check.

 People also seemed to love the ~$10 RPM they were able to provide.
-Dollar Signs.
+Check.
+And dollar signs!

-What’s RPM you ask?
 I had the same question.
-It’s Revenue Per Mille or Revenue Per 1,000 (pageviews).
+It's Revenue Per Mille or Revenue Per 1,000 (pageviews).
+So for every 1,000 pageviews that a website gets, Mediavine will roughly pay out $10.

 Here are the calculations: